tvdplas/furry-fortnight/HW1/Text/vim.md

 If the language exists, there'll be Vim syntax highlighting for it.
 Make code easier to read in over 200 built-in languages, with new ones being added regularly.
 And if you don't like the default colors, just change them to your liking!
 Everything's customizable in the config files.
 ### User friendly
 Even though it might not look like it at first sight, Vim is very beginner friendly.
-Learn the basic switching of text input and command mode, and then you're off to the races at incredible speed!
+Althouhg it has quite a steep learning curve, shortcuts are often logical and easily remembered, making the extra functionality with exclusively keyboard inputs worth the initial time investment.
+There's even a built in tutorial to teach new users the basics in about half an hour!
+### Completely text based
+The Vim editor is completely text based without a graphical user interface, which makes it excellent for use in low-end devices that have limited system resources.
+This also means that Vim can easily be used over remote desktop connections such as SSH or VNC!

 ## Useful links:
 [Homepage](https://www.vim.org/)